Transformer: Ideal transformer

 The windings are wound around a core of infinitely high magnetic permeability so that all of the magnetic flux passes through both the primary and secondary windings.
 With a voltage source connected to the primary winding and a load connected to the secondary winding, the transformer currents flow in the indicated directions and the core magnetomotive force cancels to zero.

-According to Faraday's law, since the same magnetic flux passes through both the primary and secondary windings in an ideal transformer, a voltage is induced in each winding proportional to its number of windings.
+According to Faraday's law, since the same magnetic flux passes through both the primary and secondary windings in an ideal transformer, a voltage is induced in each winding proportional to its number of turns.
 The transformer winding voltage ratio is equal to the winding turns ratio.

 An ideal transformer is a reasonable approximation for a typical commercial transformer, with voltage ratio and winding turns ratio both being inversely proportional to the corresponding current ratio.

 The load impedance referred to the primary circuit is equal to the turns ratio squared times the secondary circuit load impedance.

 Real transformer

 Deviations from ideal transformer

-The ideal transformer model neglects the following basic linear aspects of real transformers:
+The ideal transformer model neglects many basic linear aspects of real transformers, including unavoidable losses and inefficiencies.